Johnny Hallyday: Career

 One of Hallyday's later concerts, 100% Johnny: Live à la tour Eiffel in 2000, attracted an audience of 500,000 and 9.5 million television viewers (the show was broadcast live on French TV).
 In December 2005, Hallyday had his third number-one single on the French SNEP singles chart since its establishment in 1984, "Mon plus beau Noël" (after "Tous ensemble" and "Marie"), dedicated to his adopted daughter Jade.
 Shortly before announcing his retirement from touring in 2007, he released a blues-flavored album, Le Cœur d'un homme.
 In addition to the lead single "Always", Le Cœur d'un homme features "T'aimer si mal", a duet with blues musician Taj Mahal and "I Am the Blues", an English-language song (uncharacteristically for Hallyday) written by U2's lead singer Bono.
 His next album, Ça ne finira jamais, released in 2008, another No. 1 on the French album chart, and its lead single, "Ça n'finira jamais", also reached No. 1.
 Hallyday's album Tour 66: Stade de France 2009 was a live set recorded at Stade de France during his farewell tour.
 In 2011 Hallyday released album Jamais seul, recorded with Matthieu Chedid, and started touring again.
 In 2012 he gave concerts in different countries, including Russia, and released the album L'Attente.
 Later Hallyday released two live albums, On Stage and Born Rocker Tour (a recording of his 70th anniversary concerts in Bercy and Theatre de Paris).
 Albums named Rester Vivant and De L'Amour were released in 2014 and 2015 respectively.
 In 2015–2016 Hallyday had the Rester Vivant Tour.
 A concert in Brussels was released as a live album in 2016.

 Personal life

 Marriages and children

 Hallyday was married five times, including twice to the same woman, with the first four marriages ending in divorce.
 His last marriage was his longest, lasting twenty-one years.

-His first marriage was to French singer Sylvie Vartan, lasting fifteen years from 1965 to 1980.
-Their son David was born in 1966.
-His second marriage to Babeth Étienne was his shortest, lasting for 65 days.
+His first marriage was to the popular French singer Sylvie Vartan; it lasted fifteen years, from 1965 until 1980.
+Their son, David, was born in 1966.
+His second marriage to Babeth Étienne was his shortest, lasting 65 days.
 Hallyday had a four-year relationship with French actress Nathalie Baye.
-Their daughter Laura was born in 1983.
+Their daughter, Laura, was born in 1983.
 His third and fourth marriages were to the same woman, Adeline Blondieau, from 1990 to 1992, and from 1994 to 1995.
-Officiated by Nicolas Sarkozy, his fifth and final marriage was to Læticia Boudou from 1996 until his death.
-The couple adopted two girls from Vietnam: Jade Odette Désirée, born 3 August 2004 (formerly Bùi Thị Hoà), in November 2004, and Joy in 2008.
+Officiated by Nicolas Sarkozy, his fifth and last marriage was to Læticia Boudou from 1996 until his death.
+The couple adopted two girls from Vietnam, in 2004 and 2008.